 With a pandemic running amok and its ever-present dangers threatening to throw a wrench into human and economic development, are organizations well-equipped to face the challenges posed towards their most critical assets – their Human Capital?

 Gbamsolutely!
 And the HR in Nigeria is game for it.

-Here are the current top Human resource trends in Nigeria for 2021 that are going to uplift employees and organizations in the new normal:
+Here are the current top Human resource trends in Nigeria that are going to uplift employees and organizations in the new normal:

 1. Organizational redesign

 Organizations have been functioning within traditional, siloed business models for far too long.
 With every team member focused on their own area of expertise, it has become crucial that they are made aware that the sum is bigger than the parts.
-HR leaders have identified organizational redesign as a priority, and are moving towards building a cross-functional network of teams to become more agile, efficient, and successfully execute organizational strategy.
+Leaders of HR in Nigeria have identified organizational redesign as a priority, and are moving towards building a cross-functional network of teams to become more agile, efficient, and successfully execute organizational strategy.

 2. Building a cloud workspace